Moyacaca/TSRI_Air-Quality-Prediction/README.md

 bash run_GT.sh 2023-12-26_2023-12-29.csv 2023-12-26
 ```

-or give this order to get the line chart without ground truth.
+To get the line chart without ground truth, please give the order below.
 ```
 bash run.sh 2023-12-26_2023-12-28.csv 2023-12-26
 ```

+****

 For detail information or customized data for prediction, please read the guide below.